Donald Trump refuses Gavin Buckley’s request to lower flags for Capital Gazette victims: Report

-President Trump reportedly refused the mayor of Annapolis’s request to lower U.S. flags to mark the fatal shooting of five workers at the Capital Gazette newspaper in Maryland’s capital last week.
+President Trump refused the mayor of Annapolis’s request to lower U.S. flags in the city to mark the fatal shooting of five workers at the Capital Gazette newspaper in Maryland’s capital last week.

 “Obviously, I’m disappointed, you know? … Is there a cutoff for tragedy?”
 Mayor Gavin Buckley said Monday afternoon, according to the Baltimore Sun.
 “This was an attack on the press.
 It was an attack on freedom of speech.
 It’s just as important as any other tragedy.”